 How do junior and senior UX designer resumes differ?

-Also, if you don’t have any work experience, you can showcase the design works in your designer portfolio that you’ve done in your free time, for example pro bono work.
-Putting those in your UX portfolio will help you to start up your UX career.
+Also, if you don’t have any work experience, you can showcase the design works in your UX designer portfolio that you’ve done in your free time, for example pro bono work.
+Putting those in your UX portfolio will help you launch your UX career.

 Display your education and your degree in your CV.
-Any kind of marketing or design degree from a famous university improves your chances for capturing a good internship option.
+Any kind of marketing or design degree from a famous university improves your chances of landing a good UX designer internship or junior position.
 You can easily start online UX classes, so don’t forget to name your certificates in the resume!

 Usually, recruiters select UX designer candidates for the right UI design skills and enthusiasm.
-If they can see the potential of the right approach, UX mindset, process-thinking and knowledge, the portfolio just takes the next step.
+If they can see the right approach, UX mindset, process-thinking, and knowledge, the candidate will make it to the next step.

-Also keep in mind the army of designers out there with stunning visual competence with even UX research skill sets as an extra added value.
+Also, keep in mind the army of designers out there with stunning visual competence and even the UX research skillset as an extra added value.
 This makes it difficult to stand out from the competition.
-Show your difference and draft a colorful UX designer resume.
+Stand out from the rest by creating an outstanding UX portfolio.
 As a start, don’t hide your early projects.
 Let different design projects display your rich experience.
-At the same time, focus on the most relevant activities, duties and competencies, not every detail.
+At the same time, focus on the most relevant activities, duties, and competencies, not minor details.

-Check out a well-defined list about what skills differentiates a senior UX designer portfolio in our previous blog post.
+Check out a well-defined list of what skills differentiates a senior UX designer portfolio in our previous blog post.

 - Facilitating workshops